 Some other strengths to mention in the list, while doing a competitive analysis are web traffic, ease of doing business, keyword ranking, quality content, ways to engage visitors, etc.

 Knowing the weakness of your competitors may help you to identify your own strengths.
 Perhaps, you can turn their weakness into your strength to gain a competitive advantage over them.
 To identify their weakness you can look Into aspects like Small team size, Building size, Low net profit, Poor sales effort, etc.

 Be sure to make a list of their weakness in their online presence as well.
 That includes poor website structure, mobile unresponsive website, confusing and frustrating interface, slow page loading time, Lack of useful content etc.

 After completing all the above steps, you now have a better idea and understanding of what your competitors are all about.

-You won’t get success overnight; competitive analysis is an ongoing process.
-It should be conducted at regular intervals to gain the advantage it needs to outsmart your competitors.
+You won’t get success overnight.
+Competitive analysis is an ongoing process.
+It should be conducted at regular intervals to gain the advantage needed to outsmart your competitors.
 Take necessary measures and track your progress by using tools like Google Analytics, Moz, Webmaster tools.
-This will give a fair about what’s working for you and what isn’t.
+This will give a fair idea about what’s working for you and what isn’t.

-Incase, you need and help regarding the research of your competitors,feel free to drop us a message.
-Our team of seasoned product managers and business analyst would be happy to help you anytime.
+In case, you need some help in conducting a competition analysis, feel free to drop us a message.
+Our team of seasoned product managers and business analysts would be happy to help you anytime.